 Openings available on five essential Boards & Commissions

-The City of Somerville is seeking to fill vacancies on eight essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
+The City of Somerville is seeking to fill vacancies on essential boards and commissions appointed by the Mayor and coordinated by the Mayor’s Office of Strategic Planning and Community Development.
 Boards and commissions offer an opportunity for community members with a range of experience, skills, expertise, and perspectives to share their talents and insights with their community.
-The Mayor’s office will be accepting applications for the open positions through Monday, August 5, 2019.
+The Mayor’s office will be accepting applications for the open positions through Monday, July 6, 2020.

 Open Positions: one full member position